 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-If you are looking for a starting place to begin board games with your littlest kids, I’ve got you!
-These are the easy board games we adore and enjoy with ages four and up.
+If you are looking for a place to start board games with your younger kids, I’ve got you!
+These are the easy board games we adore and enjoy with kids ages four and up.

 Let’s Feed the Very Hungry Caterpillar

-New to our board game list is the Let’s Feed the Hungry Caterpillar Game.
-This was a fun and easy preschool game to learn about when I visited the NY Toy Fair.
-If you have a three-year-old that you want to begin playing games with, this is a perfect intro game.
+The Let’s Feed the Hungry Caterpillar Game is new to our board game list.
+If you have a three-year-old, you want to begin playing games with; this is a perfect intro game.

 Trouble